Fitness Tracking on the Cheap

 If you're new to the world of fitness tracking, a band under $100 might be the best way to go — at least until you know you'll stick with the devices.
 You can snag a step-counting device for as low as $20, but bumping your budget up to the $70-$99 range will yield huge dividends.
 If price isn't the most important factor, check out our picks for best fitness trackers here.

-You won't get advanced features such as GPS, which is necessary for serious athletes, but you can find bands that will track your sleep, monitor your heart rate and send you notifications from your smartphone.
+You can find bands that will track your sleep, monitor your heart rate and send you notifications from your smartphone.
 A few of these affordable trackers have companion apps with social features for challenging friends, which is a great way to get active.
+Some even have built-in GPS, which is key for serious athletes who want to track their running and cycling workouts.

-If you hate the chunky rubber aesthetic of your run-of-the-mill activity tracker, you can also find devices that look like analog watches and jewelry for under $100.
-The best fitness tracker is the one you'll wear all the time, and a little bit of style goes a long way toward keeping an accessory in regular rotation.
+The best cheap fitness tracker is the one you'll wear all the time, and a little bit of style goes a long way toward keeping an accessory in regular rotation.

 Credit: Tom's Guide

 Fitbit's $99 Inspire HR is a slim, sleek entry-level fitness band that nails the basics: heart rate-monitoring, accurate workout-tracking and logging sleep stages.
 The fact that it doesn't have built-in GPS is slightly disappointing, but the Inspire HR makes up for it with other features, such as Fitbit's inspiring (get it?) community of people trying to get and stay in shape.
 You can participate in challenges to out-pace friends, colleagues or even strangers.

 If you want a cheaper alternative, Fitbit makes a $70 Inspire without a heart rate sensor.
 But we recommend the Inspire HR, which is a great motivator to help you shape up that won't break the bank.